 Needless to say, 2016 will be remembered for many things more than its movies.
 The year was a clusterfuck: it began as one and ended as one, and the political plot twists in between put the imagination of screenwriters everywhere to shame.
 And I suppose it was inevitable that cinema itself would get caught in the whirlwind.
 Flashing back to January 2016, two movie news items are worth noting.
 First, at the Sundance Film Festival, during the height of last year’s #OscarsSoWhite controversy, Nate Parker’s slavery film The Birth of a Nation set a $17 million record for the biggest deal in the fest’s history, pegging it as an early Oscar frontrunner, essentially for political reasons.
-Meanwhile, on the other end of the political spectrum, and virtually at the same time, the Trump team organized free screenings of Michael Bay’s action extravaganza 13 Hours: The Secret Soldiers of Benghazi, an advertiser’s take on the infamous terror attack, sporting an anti-bureaucrat machismo that served as propagandistic catnip for any Trump fan’s hatred of Hillary Clinton.
+Meanwhile, on the other end of the political spectrum, and virtually at the same time, the Trump team organized free screenings of Michael Bay’s action extravaganza 13 Hours: The Secret Soldiers of Benghazi, with its anti-bureaucrat machismo serving as propagandistic catnip for any Trump fan’s hatred of Hillary Clinton.

 From there, the year only got messier.
 The Birth of a Nation‘s Oscar hopes were dashed when Nate Parker’s college rape charges landed in the mainstream press.
 The studio tried to get out in front of it, but the disturbing details, a tone deaf response, and an acquittal that sounded more like a technicality than a moral exoneration effectively sunk the film and its writer-director-star.
 A contender had, by the start of Oscar season, become a footnote, leaving us with two ironies.
 First is that, even if you set Parker’s scandal aside, Birth is something of a sham.
 It is a thin and flimsy piece of filmmaking, inspired by Mel Gibson and adopting Gibson’s worst traits—bludgeoning simplicity, fetishistic violence, and one hell of a messiah complex—but without the craft.
 In short, what ended up on screen is less interested in promoting knowledge of American history than in promoting Parker himself.